zuozhenggh/learning-library/developer-library/micronaut-oci-atp/provision/provision.md

 ![Accessing the SQL console](images/db8.png)

-4. Within the workshop paste the following SQL which will create a schema user with a username of "mnocidemo" replacing the text XXXXXXXXX with a password of your choice:
+4. Within the worksheet paste the following SQL which will create a schema user with a username of "mnocidemo" replacing the text XXXXXXXXX with a password of your choice:

     ```
     <copy>